Boeing 727-100 Moulds in 1/400 Scale

 Aviation 400 (2008)

-The Aviation 400 mould looks pretty good.
-It is seamless at the wing and horizontal stabiliser and the tail and no 2 engine look correctly shaped.
+The old Aviation400 (not connected directly with the current AV400 brand) is another 727-100 that while looking pretty decent has barely been used.
+There were only 6 releases and the only one of these anyone really searches for is the Boeing house colours example, which hasn't been made by anyone else.
+The mould benefits from being seamless at the wing and horizontal stabiliser and the tail and no 2 engine look correctly shaped.
 The only criticisms I can level at it is that the nose sometimes seems too rounded and as with their series 200 the tail chord is incorrect.
 The rear edge is at the same angle as the front which is wrong for the 727.
-This is hardly a small problem but it's all a bit academic anyway as the mould only got used 6 times and is hard to find.

 Gemini Jets (2009)